1. Home

 Original order number

-Therefore when you choose to reset the settings, the WooCommerce order numbers and Custom order numbers both will get reset to their default values.
+Therefore when you choose to reset the settings, the WooCommerce order numbers and Custom order numbers will reset to their default values.

 2. Reset Usage Tracking